AFS 2014 Field Notes: “Yeah, this is how we do it”

 Winonna Ysabel Fernando

 “Asa ka ma’am?”, asked the taxi driver after closing the door beside me, helping me with my 20kg backpack.
 This is it.
-It’s timeafs_fn4 to practice my Bisaya, I thought to myself.
+It’s time to practice my Bisaya, I thought to myself.
 “Didto ra ko sa… Dolores Pabayo street po.
 Kabalo ka asa na?”
 I told the driver, trying my best to work out my accent.
 The man looked at his overhead mirror, stared at me with lips pressed and eyebrows furrowed.
 “Taga Maynila po kayo ma’am?”, he said as we drove away from Agora terminal to where we will be staying for a month.

 I just sat there the whole trip; wondering what gave me out as I listened to the lady on the radio and keeping in mind key Bisayan phrases or relevant news that might help me get into the “field work mode on”.
 She spoke in a high-pitched voice and not-to-mention fast that made me go through my bag to look for my Tagalog-English-Bisaya Dictionary.
 She laughed from time to time as she gave love advices to this girl whose best friend recently got her “tagipusuon” (heart) broken.
 Without a hint of sarcasm I told myself, this is perfect.